CAAI/rh-node/README.md

     - In the manager node, define env. variable `RH_OTHER_ADDRESSES` with the adresses of other rhnode clusters.
 Example: RH_OTHER_ADDRESSES: `"peyo:9050,titan6:9050"`
 3. Run `docker compose up -d` (`-d` detaches the process)

+If you wish to stop the containers, run:
+`docker compose down`

+If you wish to update the containers from a newer version on Dockerhub, run:
+`docker compose pull`

+This can be done while the containers are running.
+To restart the containers do:
+`docker compose up -d`